Balancing Efficiency and Equity in Classroom Assignment under Endogenous Peer Effects: Notation and data description

-CEPS collected information from students and their family members regarding the students' 6th-grade details, for example: class rank (in quantile), academic subject interest, extracurricular hobbies, etc. This aspect of the survey is particularly useful for our project.
-When assigning students to classrooms upon school entry, the principal only has access to their 6th-grade (primary school) information.
-Therefore, we exclusively use students' 6th-grade data and other predetermined characteristics (e.g. gender and locality), collectively denoted as $X$, to predict friendship formation.
-One particular variable in $X$ that we repeatedly utilize in different steps of our methodology is students' 6th-grade class quantile, denoted as $z$.
-If we need to emphasize the 6th-grade quantile of all students from classroom $c$ (or a particular student $i$ from classroom $c$ and school $s$), we use $z_{c}$ (or $z_{ics}$) to denote that information.
+CEPS collected information from students and their family members regarding the students' 6th-grade details, for example: class rank (in quantile), academic subject interest, extracurricular hobbies, etc.

+When assigning students to classrooms upon school entry, the principal only has access to their information predetermined before the students enter middle school.
+Therefore, we exclusively use these predetermined variables (e.g. gender and locality), collectively denoted as $X$, to predict friendship formation.
+Occasionally, we use the notation $X_c$ (or $X_s$) for the predetermined characteristics of all students from a classroom $c$ (or from a school $s$).

+One particular variable in $X$ that we repeatedly use in different steps of our methodology is students' 6th-grade class quantile, denoted as $z$.
+If we need to emphasize the 6th-grade quantile of all students from classroom $c$ (or of a particular student $i$ from classroom $c$ and school $s$ or of all students from school $s$), we use $z_{c}$ (or $z_{ics}$ or $z_s$) to denote that information.